biringaChi/PACE/README.md

 <p align="center"> <img src="..doc/roll.svg" width="60%"> </p>

 ## Code Stylometry Feature Engineering
 This work leverages domain knowledge in software engineering (code stylometry) for feature extraction.
 Code stylometry is a source code's functional and non-functional characteristics.
 The table below details features of interest.
 An indispensable component of building predictive models is the transformation of text-based observations into numerical representations.
-Thus, post-feature extraction, we transform the aforementioned extracted features into numerical data points using our ```FREQSTYLE``` and ```EMBEDSTYLE``` algorithms.
-FREQSTYLE and EMBEDSTYLE are numerical statistics and distributional semantic representation methods.
-In FREQSTYLE, we transformed features via frequency distribution, while EMBEDSTYLE constitutes the adoption of unsupervised learning by mapping observations to vector space and deriving feature embeddings.
+Thus, post-feature extraction, we transform the aforementioned extracted features into numerical data points using our ```NSR``` and ```DSR``` algorithms.
+NSR and DSR are numerical statistics and distributional semantic representation methods.
+In NSR, we transformed features via frequency distribution, while DSR constitutes the adoption of unsupervised learning by mapping observations to vector space and deriving feature embeddings.

 ---
-### Taxonomy of Code Stylometry Features (CSF)
+### Taxonomy of Code Stylometry Features (CSF) -- Feature Selection
  ```{Statements, Controls, Expressions}``` $\in$ ```Syntactic``` $\land$ ```{Invocations, Declarations}``` $\in$ ```Lexical```
 | Class | Types | Brief Description |
 | --------------- | --------------- | --------------- |